fpgasystems/hacc/README.md

 <!-- Under the scope of the [AMD Xilinx University Program](https://www.xilinx.com/support/university/XUP-HACC.html), the Heterogeneous Accelerated Compute Clusters (HACCs) is a unique initiative to support novel research in adaptive compute acceleration for high-performance computing (HPC).
 The scope of the program is broad and encompasses systems, architecture, tools, and applications.
 HACCs are equipped with the latest Xilinx technology for adaptive compute acceleration. -->

-Under the scope of the <a href="https://www.xilinx.com/support/university/XUP-HACC.html">AMD Xilinx University Program</a>, the <a href="https://www.amd-haccs.io">Heterogeneous Accelerated Compute Clusters (HACCs)</a> is a special initiative to support novel research in adaptive compute acceleration for high-performance computing (HPC).
+Under the scope of the <a href="https://www.xilinx.com/support/university/XUP-HACC.html">AMD University Program</a>, the <a href="https://www.amd-haccs.io">Heterogeneous Accelerated Compute Clusters (HACCs)</a> is a special initiative to support novel research in adaptive compute acceleration for high-performance computing (HPC).
 The scope of the program is broad and encompasses systems, architecture, tools, and applications.

 HACCs are equipped with the latest Xilinx hardware and software technologies for adaptive compute acceleration research.
 Each cluster is specially configured to enable some of the world’s foremost academic teams to conduct state-of-the-art HPC research.